 Q. What if I don't have an email address to register for a myProvidence account?

 A. Free email addresses are available.
 If you need an email address, request an email account from a service such as Google (Gmail) or Yahoo.
 They are available at no cost to you.

-Q. Once I'm logged into myProvidence, how do I access the personal health assessment?
+Q. Once I'm logged in to myProvidence, how do I access the personal health assessment?

 A. On the green Personal Health Assessment banner, select the blue "Go now" button.
-Or, on the left, select the Personal Health Assessment link.
+Or, on the left, select the personal health assessment link.

-A. Call the myProvidence Help Desk at 877-569-7768 (877-5MY-PROV).
-The Help Desk is open 7 a.m. to 8 p.m.
-Monday through Saturday and 8 a.m. through 8 p.m.
+A. Call the myProvidence Help Desk at 877-569-7768 (877-5MY-PROV), Monday through Saturday between 7 a.m. to 8 p.m. or Sunday between 8 a.m. through 8 p.m.

-A. Yes.
-After logging into your myProvidence account, if you see the green Personal Health Assessment banner, you have not completed the personal health assessment.
-If you see a purple banner, you have successfully completed the assessment.
-It is a good idea to double-check and print your completion certificate for your records by Oct.
-31.
+A. Log in to myProvidence.
+If the personal health assessment banner is green, you have not completed the personal health assessment.
+If the banner is purple, you have successfully completed the assessment.
+It is a good idea to double-check and print your completion certificate for your records by October 31.

 Q. How do I print my completion certificate after I've completed the personal health assessment?

-A. Log into your myProvidence account.
+A. Log in to myProvidence.
 On the purple banner, select the “View Now” button.
-You’ll be taken to the first page of the PHA.
-Your status should display 100% complete.
+You’ll be taken to the first page of the personal health assessment.
+Your status should display 100 percent complete.
 Click the “Jump to Section” drop down box and select the Personal Health Assessment report.
-On the right side of your screen, click the View and Print Options and select “Certificate of completion; then select “View/Print.”
+On the right side of your screen, click the “View” and “Print Options” and select “Certificate of completion”; then select “View/Print.”